LAWENVIR 737 - Global Environmental Law

 He has published 30 books and over 130 book chapters and articles.
 For his pioneering work in the area of sustainability law and governance he received numerous awards including the Inaugural Senior Scholarship Prize of the IUCN Academy of Environmental Law, i.e. the global body of environmental law scholars.

-The course examines environmental law and governance from the international, regional and national levels.
 The global coverage includes international environmental law and draws on experiences from the EU, USA, Canada, South America, Australia and New Zealand highlighting environmental policy innovations from around the world.
 The topics include state sovereignty, the UN system, principles and sources of international environmental law, climate change, biodiversity, human rights and current developments in global and domestic environmental governance.

 The first part of the course explores the origins and concept of international environmental law.
 We will examine key principles and some shortcomings associated with the state-centred nature of international law.
-The second part has its focus on sustainability to show how it can guide law and governance at international and national levels.
+The second part has its focus on the principle of sustainability to show how it can guide law and governance at international and national levels.

 Students who complete the course successfully should: